Fan blade

 The challenge

-The die for the forging process is of paramount importance to the production of the fan blade.
-Ensuring the die and subsequent blades are conforming is where ZEISS technologies come in.
+The die for the forging process is paramount to the production of the fan blade.
+ZEISS technologies ensure the die and subsequent blades conform.

 Our solution

-ZEISS technologies are great for digitally capturing and analyzing in 2D and 3D the conformity of the blades and the life and wear of the die.
+ZEISS technologies excel in digitally capturing and analyzing in 2D and 3D the conformity of the blades and the life and wear of the die, providing invaluable insights.

 • Airfoil edge finishing

-Airfoil edge finishing takes the forged airfoil, often with "squared edges," to the finish leading and trailing edge shapes.
-At this point, it's also common to check the internal cavities of the blade, be it honeycomb or web structures, for their integrity.
+The process of airfoil edge finishing involves taking the forged airfoil, which often has "squared edges," and shaping the leading and trailing edges to their final form.
+At this stage, it is also typical to inspect the internal cavities of the blade, whether they are honeycomb or web structures, to ensure their integrity.

 The challenge

-The combination of the twist, lean, and edge shape makes the measurement and inspection task very demanding.
-The impact of tiny features on the edges, compared to the size of the blade, is challenging.
-For internal characteristics, the blade size and material properties are demanding.
+Due to the twist, lean, and edge shape combination, the measurement and inspection task is very demanding.
+It is challenging to measure the impact of tiny features on the edges compared to the size of the blade.
+Additionally, the blade size and material properties make internal characteristic inspection demanding.

 Our solution